“Be soft. Do not let the world make you hard. Do not let the pain make you hate. Do not let the bitterness steal your sweetness.”

 “I’m listening,” I reassured her.
 “What’s on your mind?”

 “I lost my job this evening, and I’m tired, and I can’t sleep, and I just don’t know about anything anymore…”

 “Sometimes I don’t know either,” I said.
 “But I do know that a job is just a job.
 They come and go.
-Remember, Angel lost her job awhile back and it was a blessing in disguise.
-She found something much better.”
+Remember, Marc and I lost our jobs awhile back and it was a blessing in disguise.
+We found something much better.”

 “I know, I know,” she sighed over her tears.
 “I just felt like the world was going to end after the cancer… Ya know?
 And then my friends and family helped me get back on my feet…”

 “And you’re still on your feet right now,” I added.

 “Well, sometimes I feel like I am, and sometimes I feel like I’m barely maintaining my balance, and sometimes I feel like I’m falling again.
 And this series of feelings just keeps cycling over and over again in a loop – good days followed by bad days and vice versa.
 It’s just one long struggle.
 And I’m exhausted!”

 “Actually,” she continued over more tears.
 “The only way I’ve found to keep myself moving forward from moment to moment through the bad days is by repeating a short saying my grandmother taught me when I was a kid.
 And I don’t know how or why it helps now, but it does.”

 “Do your best with what’s in front of you and leave the rest to the powers above you,” she replied.